-My name is Paul G. St-Aubin (Ph.D., Jr. Eng.).
-I am a transportation research engineer located in Montréal, Québec, currently working as a Product Architect at Brisk Synergies and as a postdoctoral researcher affiliated with the University of Waterloo.
+My name is Paul G. St-Aubin (P.Eng., Ph.D.).
+I am a licensed transportation research engineer located in Montréal, Québec, currently working as Head of Products at Brisk Synergies and as a postdoctoral researcher affiliated with the University of Waterloo.
 My almae matres are McGill University and Polytechnique Montréal and my graduate advisors were Nicolas Saunier and Luis Miranda-Moreno.
 I was also a postdoctoral researcher at IVADO/HEC Montréal.

 I specialize and am professionally interested in several civil engineering and computer science topics, particularly where these two intersect, including: